BC Mortgage Calculator

 There are many different regulations, taxes, and fees to account for when calculating your mortgage amounts and monthly payments.
 While some of these variables are the same across Canada, others can vary in different provinces and territories.

-- The maximum amortization period is 25 years for down payments under 20% and 35 years otherwise
+- The maximum amortization is 25 years for down payments under 20% and 35 years for higher down payments.

 Regulations, taxes and fees specific to British Columbia